OpenTTD/infra/README.md

 Make sure you deployed `aws-core` and `cloudflare-core` first.

-When this is deployed for the first time, [Nomad](https://www.hashicorp.com/products/nomad) is installed on AWS, scaled up to one instance, which keeps failing health-checks.
+When this is deployed for the first time, [Nomad](https://www.hashicorp.com/products/nomad) is installed on AWS and/or OCI, scaled up to one instance, which keeps failing health-checks.

 To solve this, some manual labor is required.
 This will take about 30 minutes to complete in total, and should only be done when there isn't anything to start with.